gradha/Record-my-position/README.rst

 Requirements
 ------------

-The source code uses SDK 4.1 and deploys on 3.x.
-Patches are welcome to make it compile out of the box with previous SDK versions.
+The source code compiles against SDK 8.0, which is the current lowest supported SDK by Apple.
+Previous to the 8.0 update the code supported deployment on 3.x OS versions, but that's not Apple's cup of tea, you are presumed to upgrade your hardware every year, so you likely won't make use of that anyway.

 In order to dynamically generate the versioned splash number, you need Cobra (http://cobra-language.com/) to compile the ``script/watermark.cobra`` program and run it.

 Installation